Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

   </div>
 </div>

-According to the heatmap above, some nutrients have a small contribution to the calculation of nutrition density such as Vitamin A, Vitamin B11, Vitamin B12, Vitamin D, Vitamin K, Copper, Manganese, and Selenium.
+According to the heatmap above, some nutrients have little contribution to the calculation of nutrition density such as Vitamin A, Vitamin B11, Vitamin B12, Vitamin D, Vitamin K, Copper, Manganese, and Selenium.

 ## __Data Preparation__
+### Feature Engineering
+As mentioned, some nutrients almost do not correlate with nutrition density calculation.
+Hence we need to eliminate it to reduce the features to be trained.
+If a feature has a correlation value close to zero to the target, this indicates that the feature does not have a significant linear relationship with the target and is unlikely to make a significant contribution to the prediction model.

+### Data Normalization
+As we know almost all of the data don't have a normal distribution and have differents value ranges.

 ## __Modeling__